🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Whether you grow it in the garden or in your living room, here is the complete guide to keeping your hibiscus happy and blooming.

-red trumpet hibiscus flower
+Red trumpet hibiscus flower

-1. Indoors: Tropical Hibiscus (Rosa-sinensis)
+1. Indoors: The Tropical Hibiscus (Rosa-sinensis)

-hibiscus grown in a pot indoors
+Hibiscus grown in a pot indoors

-The "Wrung-Out Sponge" Watering Method
+The "Wrung-out Sponge" Watering

-• In summer: Water 1 to 2 times a week.
-Wait until the surface of the soil (2-3 cm) is dry to the touch before watering again.
+• In summer:Water 1 to 2 times a week.
+Wait until the surface of the potting soil (2-3 cm) is dry to the touch before watering again.

-• In winter: The plant is dormant.
-Reduce watering significantly (once every 10-15 days is usually sufficient), just enough to prevent the soil from drying out completely.
+• In Winter:The plant is dormant.
+Drastically reduce watering (once every 10-15 days is usually enough), just to prevent the root ball from drying out completely.

-The secret to breakouts: Air humidity
+The secret of buds: Air humidity

-Gold brass plant sprayer
+Gold brass plant mister

 Save your flowers!